Michigan Minimum Auto Insurance Requirements in 2026 (Coverage You Need in MI)

 You might also avoid a fine but spend up to a year in jail if that’s what a court of law decides when hearing your case.
 It’s too expensive to drive without insurance in Michigan.

-How to Get Car Insurance in michigan
+How to Get Car Insurance in Michigan

 Frequently Asked Questions